fcas/ViZDoom/docs/environments/default.md

 game.load_config(os.path.join(vzd.scenarios_path, "basic.cfg")) # or any other scenario file
 ```

-When using Gymnasium (or Gym) API the scenario can be loaded by passing the scenario id to `make` method like-this:
+When using Gymnasium API the scenario can be loaded by passing the scenario id to `make` method like-this:

 ```{code-block} python
 import gymnasium